-This directory contains two subdirectories. kern/fs/vfs contains the file-system independent layer (VFS stands for "Virtual File System").
-It establishes a framework into which one can add new file system types easily.
-The kernel accesses both files and I/O devices, such as the console, through vnodes, which are implemented by the VFS layer.
-You can see examples of vnodes in use in runprogram.c and loadelf.c.
-You will want to look at vfs.h and vnode.h before looking at this directory.

-kern/fs/sfs contains the implementation of the simple file system that OS/161 uses by default.
-This file system is not used in this assignment.
+The file system implementation has two subdirectories. kern/fs/vfs contains the file-system independent layer (vfs stands for "Virtual File System").
+It establishes a framework into which you can add new file systems easily.
+You will want to look at vfs.h and vnode.h before looking at this directory. kern/fs/sfs contains the implementation of the simple file system that OS/161 uses by default.